flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/ovhd-aft/maintenance.md

     - The ENG FIRE pb-sw is not pressed,
     - The FADEC alternator does not supply the FADEC.

-!!! info ""
-    Currently only available in the experimental version.

 ---

 [Back to Flight Deck](../index.md){ .md-button }